Blog

 International Women’s Day and Ensuring Food Security

-For International Women’s Day, we celebrate the achievement and contributions of women worldwide and raise awareness about important issues affecting them, including food security.
+Happy International Women’s Day!
+Today, we celebrate the incredible achievements and contributions of women worldwide while also shedding light on the critical issues that affect them, including food security.

 Addressing food security can help address gender inequality in several ways: